-User Interface is the particular components of a website users interact with, and User Experience is the experience and interaction users have with the website.
+User Interface is the particular components of a website users interact with, and User Experience is the experience and interaction users have with the website or any web application.
 User Interface (UI) and User Experience (UX) are two different concepts that are interconnected.
 So if you want to learn any one of them, the best suggestion we can give you is you learn both of them simultaneously.

 As a designer, building a new website requires a lot of attention to the details.
 You have to inspect many options by going over every detail just to select your website’s primary colors.
 As UI deals with forming a face for your website and what people will look at when they visit your site, it plays an essential role in creating an excellent first impression.

 On the other hand, User Experience deals with how and what the customers go through when visiting your website; if it is user-friendly or not, it is difficult to access or explore, etc.